ansys/pysam-sysml2/doc/source/examples/download-diagrams.rst

 .. _Download_Example:

-Download Diagrams and Create New Elements
+Download diagrams and create new elements
 #########################################

 This example demonstrates how to work with the `Bike` model in a SysML v2 project using the Ansys SAM API.
 It covers: